JasperBraakman/GI_Minor_2020/README.md

 ## BONUS Practical Assignment
 We have a bonus practical assignment which we used in previous years.
 It might be interesting for the case study or research assignment which you will be making lateron in our minor.
-This assignments learn you how to extract location information of tweets from twitter.
+In this assignments you explore how to extract location information of tweets from twitter.
 -   [practical assignment twitter](https://github.com/SPINLab/GI_Minor_2020/tree/master/py3_TwitterAPI)

 ## The Team - Vrije Universiteit Amsterdam
 -   Maurice de Kleijn
+-   Eduardo Dias
+-   Jasper Braakman

+## Previous contributors
 -	Devi Brands
 -	Dewi Westra

-## Previous contributors
 -   Simeon Nedkov
 -   Chris Lucas